dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 The app host project is where hosting integrations are used.
 Configuration, specifically environment variables, is injected into projects, executables, and containers, allowing client integrations to connect to the hosting integrations.

-## Cloud-native features
+## Client integration features

-Cloud-native applications surface many unique requirements and concerns.
-The core features of .NET Aspire orchestration and integrations are designed to handle many cloud-native concerns for you with minimal configurations.
-Some of the key features include:

-- [Orchestration](app-host-overview.md): A lightweight, extensible, and cross-platform app host for .NET Aspire projects.
-The app host provides a consistent configuration and dependency injection experience for .NET Aspire integrations.
+When you add a client integration to a project within your .NET Aspire solution, [service defaults](service-defaults.md) are automatically applied to that project; meaning the Service Defaults project is referenced and the `AddServiceDefaults` extension method is called.
+These defaults are designed to work well in most scenarios and can be customized as needed.
+The following service defaults are applied:

-- [Service discovery](../service-discovery/overview.md): A technique for locating services within a distributed application.
+- **[Service discovery](../service-discovery/overview.md)**: Automatically locates services within a distributed application.
 Service discovery is a key integration of microservice architectures.
-- [Service defaults](service-defaults.md): A set of default configurations intended for sharing among resources within .NET Aspire projects.
-These defaults are designed to work well in most scenarios and can be customized as needed.

-Some .NET Aspire integrations also include more capabilities for specific services or platforms, which can be found in the integration specific reference docs.

-### Observability and telemetry

-.NET Aspire integrations automatically set up Logging, Tracing, and Metrics configurations, which are sometimes known as _the pillars of observability_.
+- **Observability and telemetry**: Automatically sets up logging, tracing, and metrics configurations:

   - **[Logging](/dotnet/core/diagnostics/logging-tracing)**: A technique where code is instrumented to produce logs of interesting events that occurred while the program was running.
-A baseline set of log events is enabled for .NET Aspire integrations by default and more extensive logging can be enabled on-demand to diagnose particular problems.

   - **[Tracing](/dotnet/core/diagnostics/distributed-tracing)**: A specialized form of logging that helps you localize failures and performance issues within applications distributed across multiple machines or processes.
-This technique tracks requests through an application to correlate work done by different application integrations and separate it from other work the application might be doing for concurrent requests.

   - **[Metrics](/dotnet/core/diagnostics/metrics)**: Numerical measurements recorded over time to monitor application performance and health.
 Metrics are often used to generate alerts when potential problems are detected.
-Metrics have low performance overhead and many services configure them as always-on telemetry.

-Together, these types of telemetry allow you to gain insights into your application's behavior and performance using various monitoring and analysis tools.
-Depending on the backing service, some integrations might only support some of these features.
-For example, some integrations support logging and tracing, but not metrics.
-Telemetry features can also be disabled.
-For more information, see [.NET Aspire service defaults](service-defaults.md).

-### Health checks

-.NET Aspire integrations enable health checks for services by default.
-Health checks are HTTP endpoints exposed by an app to provide basic availability and state information.
-These endpoints can be configured to report information used for various scenarios:

-- Influence decisions made by container orchestrators, load balancers, API gateways, and other management services.
-For instance, if the health check for a containerized app fails, a load balancer routing traffic might skip the unhealthy instance.
+- **[Health checks](health-checks.md)**: Exposes HTTP endpoints to provide basic availability and state information about an app.
+Health checks are used to influence decisions made by container orchestrators, load balancers, API gateways, and other management services.
-- Verify that underlying dependencies are available, such as a database or cache, and return an appropriate status message.
-- Trigger alerts or notifications when an app isn't responding as expected.

-For example, the .NET Aspire PostgreSQL integration automatically adds a health check at the `/health` URL path to verify the following conditions are met:

-- A database connection could be established.
-- A database query could be executed successfully.

-If either of these operations fail, the health check also fails.
-For more information, see [Health checks in .NET Aspire](health-checks.md).

-### Resiliency

-.NET Aspire integrations enable resiliency configurations automatically where appropriate.
-Resiliency is the ability of your system to react to failure and still remain functional.
+- **[Resiliency](/dotnet/core/resilience/http-resilience)**: The ability of your system to react to failure and still remain functional.
 Resiliency extends beyond preventing failures to include recovering and reconstructing your cloud-native environment back to a healthy state.
-Examples of resiliency configurations include:

-- **Connection retries**: You can configure some .NET Aspire integrations to retry requests that initially fail.
-For example, failed database queries can be retried multiple times if the first request fails.
-This approach creates tolerance in environments where service dependencies experience brief unresponsiveness or unavailability when the system state changes.

-- **Timeouts**: You can configure how long an .NET Aspire integration waits for a request to finish before it times out.
-Timeout configurations can be useful for handling dependencies with variable response times.

-For more information, see [Build resilient HTTP apps](/dotnet/core/resilience/http-resilience).

 ## Official integrations